MaterializeInc/materialize/doc/user/content/sql/create-index.md

 - `CREATE` privileges on the containing schema.
 - `CREATE` privileges on the containing cluster.
 - `USAGE` privileges on all types used in the index definition.
+- `USAGE` privileges on the schemas that all types in the statement are contained in.

 ## Related pages